zetic-ai/ZETIC_MLange_document/docs/_sources/examples/yolov8.md

-# On-device AI Object Detection App with ZETIC.MLange (Yolo V8)
+# On-device Object Detection

 ![Image](img_yolov8_demo.png)

+- On-device AI Object Detection App with ZETIC.MLange (YOLOv8)

 ## Github repository
-- We provide YoloV8 demo application source code for both Android and iOS applications for the Yolo V8 demo. [repository](https://github.com/zetic-ai/ZETIC_MLange_apps/tree/main/yolov8)
+- We provide YOLOv8 demo application source code for both Android and iOS applications for the YOLOv8 demo. [repository](https://github.com/zetic-ai/ZETIC_MLange_apps/tree/main/yolov8)

-## What is YOLO v8
+## What is YOLOv8
  - The YOLOv8 is the latest version of the acclaimed real-time object detection and image segmentation model.
- - YoloV8 document page by Ultralytics: [link](https://docs.ultralytics.com)
+ - YOLOv8 document page by Ultralytics: [link](https://docs.ultralytics.com)
  - Currently, we only support detector mode.
-We'll support other features for the Yolo model later.
+We'll support other features for the YOLOv8 model later.

 ## Step-by-step implementation

 ### 0. Prerequisites
   - We prepared the model key for the model for you.
 You can skip to step `2` if you want.

-#### Prepare the Yolo v8 model and input sample
+#### Prepare the YOLOv8 model and input sample

-- Export yolo v8n model
+- Export YOLOv8 model
     - You will get `yolov8n.onnx` model after the following script

     ``` python